unknowtherwise67/Unified-Android-Tweaker/README.md

 ## KNOW ISSUES AND FIXES
 - On newest KernelSU manager (0.8.0+), module may failed to install after new KernelSU been reconstructed and use new spare image to store module - Fix by completely remove adb inside data folder of system root and reboot or clean install software/firmware/rom on device and update to newest KernelSU Manager.
-- Some kernel parameters are unable to applied due to being hardcode-locked by manufacturers or developer.
+- Some kernel parameters are unable to applied due to has been hardcode-locked by manufacturers or developer.
 This can be normal and not a serious problem.

 ## Install
 1. Install in Magisk, KernelSU, etc.